joyboseroy/indus_decipher/README.md

 ## Status

 Active exploration, not a finished study, but no longer an early-stage one.
-Four real Indus corpora anchor the analysis: `indus_website` (2,543 inscriptions, 93% now linked to real Mahadevan/CISI catalog numbers), CISI at three granularities, and -- as of the most recent addition -- **the actual canonical M77/IDF-80 corpus** (3,573 lines,
+Three real Indus corpora anchor the analysis: `indus_website` (2,543 inscriptions, 93% now linked to real Mahadevan/CISI catalog numbers), CISI at three granularities, and -- as of the most recent addition -- **the actual canonical M77/IDF-80 corpus** (3,573 lines,